-- When Continuous is selected, the flash cannot be used.
+- When a setting other than Single is selected, the flash cannot be used.
 Focus, exposure, and white balance are fixed at the values determined with the first image in each series. - The frame rate for continuous shooting may vary depending upon the current image mode setting, the memory card used, or shooting condition. - The setting may not be changed when using certain settings of other functions.